Skip to main content

 About Dr Kev Smith

 I was a police officer for 30 years and an officer of the National Crime Agency for 15 years, where most of my work was in investigation.
-I've been involved in interviewing vulnerable children and vulnerable adult witnesses since 1989 and served as the National Vulnerable Witness Adviser to law enforcement in the UK between 2008-2023.
-I was also one of the principal authors of the national guidance for interviewing victims and witnesses (Achieving Best Evidence – ABE) in England and Wales between 2007-2023 and I'm the author of 8 publications for the Association of Chief Police Officers (ACPO) and the National Police Chiefs’ Council (NPCC).
+I've been involved in interviewing vulnerable children and vulnerable adult witnesses since 1989 and served as the National Vulnerable Witness Adviser to law enforcement in the UK between 2008 and 2023.
+I was also one of the principal authors of the national guidance for interviewing victims and witnesses (Achieving Best Evidence – ABE) in England and Wales between 2007 and 2023, and I'm the author of eight publications for the Association of Chief Police Officers (ACPO) and the National Police Chiefs’ Council (NPCC).

-Over the course of 17 years of part-time study between 1982-1999, I was awarded a first-class BA (Hons) degree in Psychology, an MA in Education (focusing on child and language development), and a PhD in Social Psychology.
+Over 17 years of part-time study between 1982 and 1999, I was awarded a first-class BA (Hons) degree in Psychology, an MA in Education (focusing on child and language development), and a PhD in Social Psychology.

 I am a Chartered Psychologist (CPsychol) and an Associate Fellow of the British Psychological Society (AFBPsS), the author of three books and 20 assorted research papers and book chapters (as shown under the "further information" tab).
 All my publications refer to vulnerable victims and witnesses.

-The main focus of my work since 2017 has been on the management of the trauma experienced by victims and witnesses of crime.
+The main focus of my work since 2017 has been managing the trauma experienced by victims and witnesses of crime.